Find a support network

 - Balance & Dizzy Matters: This Facebook group is for patients with vestibular disorders, their caregivers, and healthcare professionals who care for vestibular patients.
 You can ask questions, vent about having a bad day, or celebrate accomplishments large and small.
 Learn more...

-VEDA members have access to a list of vestibular patients who have agreed to share their email with other patients who wish to connect directly.
-If you are already a VEDA member you can join V-PALS by editing your account preferences (under “My Account”).
-If you are not already a VEDA member, join our Community of Support today.
+VeDA supporters have access to a list of vestibular patients who have agreed to share their email with other patients who wish to connect directly.
+If you are already a VeDA supporter you can join the V-Pals Support Network by completing your V-Pals Profile.
+If you are not already a VeDA member, join our Community of Support today.

 Family support network